Harshal7797/Java-Trading_Application/README.md

 - Draw a component diagram which contains controller, service, DAO, storage layers (you can mimic the diagram from the guide)
 - briefly explain the following logic layers or components (3-5 sentences for each)
   - `Controller` : Parse user inputs and then calls the corresponding service method.
   - `Service` : This component is knows as Business logic.
-In computer software a business logic is the part of program that encodes the real-world` business rules` that determines how data can be created, stored and changed.`Business Rules` des
+In computer software a business logic is the part of program that encodes the real-world` business rules` that determines how data can be created, stored and changed.`Business Rules` descibe the operation, definitions and contraints that apply to an organization.
   - `Dao` : Data Access Object which handles various object.
 DAO is used to map the retrieved information from `IEX Cloud` and then latter use it to persist data into `PSQL` database.
   - `SpringBoot: webservlet/TomCat and IoC`
   - `PSQL` - PostgrSQL, also know as postgres, is a free and open-source relational database management system `RDBMS`.
 It takes the information from DAO and store it into `PSQL` database using DataSouce (JDBC Connection).